 - 2.19 If the company's last annual accounts constitute the relevant accounts they must be prepared under Part 15 of the Act (Accounts and Reports) and comply with the requirements of section 837.
-Such accounts may be either ""Companies Act individual accounts" or "IAS individual accounts" (see 2.17 above).
-The requirements of section 837 are that: - (a) the accounts must have been properly prepared in accordance with the Act (including the requirement in section 393 that they must not be approved unless the directors are satisfied that they give a true and fair view of the assets, liabilities, financial position and profit or loss of the company), subject only to matters not material for determining the lawfulness of a distribution; - (b) the accounts must have been circulated to members in accordance with section 4239; - (c) the accounts must be accompanied, where applicable, by the report of the auditors under section 495; and - (d) if the report of the auditors is qualified, the auditors must state in writing whether in their opinion the matters in respect of which their report is qualified is material for determining the lawfulness of the distribution.
+Such accounts may be either 'Companies Act individual accounts' or 'IAS individual accounts' (see 2.17 above).
+The requirements of section 837 are that: - (a) the accounts must have been properly prepared in accordance with the Act (including the requirement in section 393 that they must not be approved unless the directors are satisfied that they give a true and fair view of the assets, liabilities, financial position and profit or loss of the company), subject only to matters not material for determining the lawfulness of a distribution; - (b) the accounts14 must have been circulated to members in accordance with section 423; - (c) the accounts must be accompanied, where applicable, by the report of the auditors under section 495; and - (d) if the report of the auditors is qualified, the auditors must state in writing whether in their opinion the matters in respect of which their report is qualified is material for determining the lawfulness of the distribution.
 The statement by the auditors, which can be subsequent to the report, must be laid before the company in general meeting in the case of a public company, or be circulated to members in accordance with section 423 in the case of a private company.

-The last two sub-paragraphs do not apply where the directors of the company have taken advantage of anthe audit exemption from auditconferred by sections 477(1) or 480(1).
+The last two sub-paragraphs do not apply where the directors of the company have taken advantage of an exemption from audit.